Brass band sections in the United Kingdom: Youth section

 Youth bands are not usually registered and are not graded, and so they do not really compare with the above sections.
 However, Youth bands may be permitted to perform in competitions.
-At some major competitions (e.g. Whit Friday and Pontins), there is a youth section prize awarded, but this is not common.
+At some major competitions (e.g. Whit Friday), there is a youth section prize awarded, but this is not common.

 Youth bands suffer from some perennial problems, because players grow too old for the band and leave, causing the strength of the band to wane and then grow again.
 Also, as many youth band players are not fully-grown, they do not have the sound capacity of the adult bands; however, this may be offset by their enthusiasm.

 The very best three or four youth bands will be around the standard of the top First section and lower Championship section bands.
 However, their strength undulates, so a youth band could sweep all before them in August, and then collapse in September when all the top players leave for university.

 The main competitions for youth bands are the Action Medical Research Youth Entertainment Championships, the National Youth Brass Band Championships of Great Britain, and the brass band section of Music for Youth.

-The National Youth Brass Band Champions of Great Britain are "Youth Brass 2000" who have won this award for 4 consecutive years.
-They have also come second in the Europeans top section for 3 consecutive years (the latest 2 have also won best soloist).
+The current National Youth Brass Band Champions of Great Britain (2024) are Wardle Academy Youth Band, and they will represent England at the European Brass Band Championships in Stavanger, Norway in May 2025.
+Their victory ended an impressive 10-year run of titles by Youth Brass 2000.
+The 2025 contest will take place at Hymers College, Hull on Saturday 29th March.

 The National Brass Band Championships of Great Britain

-The National Brass Band Championships are split into two parts.
-The first is the Area contest where bands across all sections compete to qualify for the national Finals.

-The contest is run as a yearly event.
-The Area contests usually take place in March.
+Founded in 1860, the National Brass Band Championships are the annual national competition where bands compete against each other.
+The first round of the championships are the Area contests where bands across all sections compete to qualify for the national Finals.
+There are eight Areas: West of England, London & Southern Counties, Midlands, Wales, North West, Yorkshire, North of England, and Scotland.
+The Area contests usually take place between late February and mid March.

 The second part of the competition – the Finals – takes place the following September or October.
 Each section is assigned its own test piece.
-These test pieces are usually announced at the lower section Finals in September (or sometimes even before).
+The Area test pieces are usually announced at the lower section Finals in September (or sometimes even before).
 In early June (after the qualifying bands from the Area contests have been decided), the set works for the Finals are announced.

-There are eight Areas: West of England, London & Southern Counties, Midlands, Wales, North West, Yorkshire, North of England, and Scotland.

 Since the Lower Section Finals in 2011, the Finals of Sections 1 through 4 are held at The Centaur, Cheltenham Racecourse, and the Championship Section Finals are held in the Royal Albert Hall, London.

 Championship Winners

 British contesting year

 Other organisations' contests and championships are spread out over the year.
+A typical calendar might look as follows: